-Leo is ruled by the Sun and those born beneath this sign not only need to be noticed, they crave to have the objects of their passionate affections make them feel special and individually adored.
+Leo is ruled by the Sun and those born beneath this sign not only need to be noticed, they deeply desire to have the object of their affection make them feel special and individually adored as well.

-Not only were Napoleon’s love letters not reciprocated, Josephine dared to ignore the military genius’ pleading requests to join him near the battlefield of the Italian front for the remainder of their honeymoon.
+Not only were Napoleon’s love letters not reciprocated, Josephine dared to ignore the general’s’ pleading requests to join him near the battlefield on the Italian front for the remainder of their honeymoon.

 Incredibly, The Empress of France’s maternal energies reigned supreme in the long run.
 Many mistakenly believe that Napoleon’s successor, Napoleon III, who holds the distinction of being France’s first titular President as well as that country’s last crowned monarch, was the son of Napoleon and Josephine.
 The ruler of the Second French Empire was related to both lovers of renown, but only indirectly to the general, who was his uncle.
 Napoleon III directly descended from the bloodline of The Empress Josephine.